 During this trip we will be swimming so please bring a bathing suit, towel and warm clothing with you.

 - Completed a UQ sport 400m swim test.

 - PLEASE ATTEND GENERAL POOL SESSIONS TO LEARN HOW TO USE A SPRAY DECK (i.e. complete a wet exit).
 PLEASE MAKE THE LEADER AWARE, IF YOU HAVE NOT COMPLETED THIS REQUIREMENT.

 - In addition, before attending this trip it is helpful, but not required to have practiced T-rescues in a sea kayak on the UQ pool.

 Spaces are limited, so please register early and preference will be given to those members who have not done it before.
 However, please still register your interest.

-Preparation: We will pack the trailer at 4 PM on Saturday aftertnoon 6th April 2019.
+Preparation: We will pack the trailer at 6 PM on Friday evening 27th March 2020.
 We need most people to assist and learn how to pack the trailer.

 Please bring along enough water (2-3 ltrs) and food for the trip, together with sunscreen and sun protection.

 Limitations: Up to 10-12 people, but depends on kayaks and transport.

 |Paddle Outline||Phase 1 (prior to on water activity)|